Timothy C. Hain, MD DizzinessTumor index Page last modified: January 30, 2017

 Only about 10 acoustic tumors are newly diagnosed each year per million persons (Evans et al, 2005; Carlson et al, 2015), corresponding to between 2000 and 3000 new cases each year in the US.
 This number is the "incidence".
 The prevalence -- the number of people with an acoustic -- is of course much higher.

-In the author's clinical practice, Chicago Dizziness and Hearing, as of 2016, we have diagnosed or were referred 76 with acoustic neuroma patients out of a total of about 20,000 patients with dizziness.
-Thus acoustic neuroma is not a very likely cause of dizziness.
+In the author's clinical practice, Chicago Dizziness and Hearing, as of 2019, we have diagnosed or were referred 98 patients with acoustic neuroma patients out of a total of about 20,000 patients with dizziness.
+Thus acoustic neuroma is not a very common cause of dizziness.

 Another way of looking at this is that an average person has a risk of about 1/1000 of developing an acoustic neuroma in their lifetime (Evans et al, 2005).
 In the entire country of Denmark, the annual incidence was estimated to be 7.8 patients operated/year (Tos et al, 1992).
 Of course, there are more people with acoustics than operated, so this incidence is low.
 As technology has improved, more small tumors have been diagnosed, resulting in a similar estimate of about 10 tumors/million/year.
 White persons have the highest incidence (1.61 per 100K), and blacks the lowest (0.43/100K), according to Carlson et al (2016) who analyzed a national tumor registry.
 Of course this statistic actually reports the number of acoustics diagnosed, not the number that might be found through a prospective study.

 In patients with hearing asymmetry, it is believed that only about 1 in 1000 has acoustic neuroma (source: NIH), although some report prevalences as high as 1-2.5% (Stewart et al, 1975; Baker et al. 2003).
 The higher prevalence figures do not correspond to our clinical experience in our practice in Chicago, or the findings of others.
 Lin et al (2005) suggested that only 2/10,000 persons have acoustic neuromas, based on an imaging database of 46414 people.
-In our practice in Chicago, where we see roughly 800 new patients/year with dizziness or hearing loss, we typically diagnose ourselves only about one new acoustic/year.
+In our practice in Chicago, where we see roughly 800 new patients/year with dizziness or hearing loss, we typically diagnose ourselves only about one new acoustic/year, but we also evaluate several patients with known acoustics accounting for the count of about 100 patients/20 years.
 As we have a symptomatic population that presumably would be more likely to have acoustics than individuals with no hearing or dizziness symptoms, this implies that the prevalence in the general population is probably much lower than 1%.
 Of course, this does not really answer the question as to the number of persons with hearing asymmetry that have AN.